-Students draft their Division II contracts on TheHub [26] under the guidance of their newly-formed Division II committees, incorporating suggestions and responding to feedback through communications and meetings.
-Plans for fulfilling the Community Engagement and Learning (CEL-2) [27] and Multiple Cultural Perspectives [28] should be included in the discussions.
+Students draft their Division II contracts on TheHub [25] under the guidance of their newly-formed Division II committees, incorporating suggestions and responding to feedback through communications and meetings.
+Plans for fulfilling the Community Engagement and Learning (CEL-2) [21] and Multiple Cultural Perspectives [21] requirements should be included in the discussions.